adrianburluc/projects/simple_web_calculator/README.md

 ## Simple Web Calculator
-A simple web application developed in 2021.
+A simple web application developed in 2021 using JavaScript.
 It simulates the calculator app on a device.

 <table>